clover/codelab-remote-pay-cloud/README.md

 Expiration date: Anytime in the future
 ```

-`CloverConnectorListener#onSaleResponse` should trigger, and `alert` us that the payment has failed.
+After proceeding through the entire transaction lifecycle, `CloverConnectorListener#onSaleResponse` should trigger, and `alert` us that the payment has failed.
 Nice!

 **Note:** Interchange fees may be higher for manually entered card transactions, compared to swipe/dip/tap.
 However, we strongly recommend implementing an option in your POS to allow your merchants to enter cards manually.
 Allowing your merchant to accept manually entered cards can serve as a backup in case the cardholder has a damaged mag stripe or EMV chip.